codeforpdx/recordexpungPDX/README.md

 Doing so runs the `Flask` app inside a `Pipenv` virtualenv (the `Flask` app will also install dependencies as part of this process).
 On success, a development server for the backend should be started on `http://localhost:5000`.
-To check this, navigate to `http://localhost:5000/hello`.
+To check this, navigate to `http://localhost:5000/api/hello`.
 If everything worked correctly, your browser should display the text `Hello, world!`.
+Be sure to stop this process before launching the docker stack, because its backend service publishes to the same port.

 ##### Cleaning